 To complete your journey you can leave Skye by the bridge or, in more traditional style, by ferry to the mainland at Mallaig.

 Island-hop through the contrasting isles of the Outer Hebrides, from Barra, through the Uists to Harris then Lewis, before returning to the mainland through the Isle of Skye.

 £1345 per person for departures in March, April & October, £1425 per person in May to September.

 All prices are based on two people sharing a double or twin room, for ten nights on a bed & breakfast basis, and include ferry crossings for two adults and a car from Oban to Barra, onwards through the Outer Hebrides, from Harris to Skye and back to Mallaig.

-Also available as a fly-drive, from Glasgow with one way car hire included between Barra and Stornoway, with Skye visited between Harris and Lewis.
-Add £445 per person for this option, either travelling south from Lewis to Barra, or north from Barra to Lewis.
+This holiday is also available as a fly-drive, from Glasgow with one way car hire included between Barra and Stornoway, with Skye visited between Harris and Lewis.

 All itineraries and room types are presented subject to availability at specific hotels.

 We work hard to make sure the unexpected doesn’t affect your trip.
 On rare occasions, changes or cancellations may occur, affecting accommodation, transport or excursions.
 We are committed to informing you of any such circumstances and will use our knowledge and resources to offer suitable alternatives wherever possible.